Andover-Robotics/ays-python-curriculum/.guides/content/Hello-World--541e.md

 {Try It}(python3 code/fundamentals/hello_world.py)

-*Note: pressing the button yields `Command was successfully executed.`, your code had no errors but nothing was outputted to the console*
+*Note: if pressing the button yields `Command was successfully executed.`, your code had no errors but nothing was outputted to the console.*

 <details><summary>Need a hint?</summary>`print('Hello World!')`</details>